5. Vector indexing#

 ## [1] ":O"

-Also, refer to Section 9.4.6 for a way to copy all the attributes from one object to another.
+Also, Section 9.3.6 mentions a way to copy all attributes from one object to another.

 Important

-As far as third-party extension packages are concerned, suffice it to say that a lot of R programmers do not know what attributes are at all!
-It is always best to refer to the documentation, perform some experiments, and/or manually ensure the preservation of the data we care about.
+As far as third-party extension packages are concerned, suffice it to say that a lot of R programmers do not know what attributes are whatsoever.
+It is always best to refer to the documentation, perform a few experiments, and/or manually ensure the preservation of the data we care about.

 Exercise 5.16